Skip to content

 To enable Message inbox:

-1. Configure platforms Set up your app for push messaging on supported platforms.
+Set up your app for push messaging on supported platforms.
+Learn more

-2. Integrate the SDK Add Pushwoosh SDK to your app to enable inbox functionality.
+Add Pushwoosh SDK to your app to enable inbox functionality.
+Learn more

-3. Register users Sync user data to allow inbox message delivery.
+Sync user data to allow inbox message delivery.
+Learn more

-Once integration is complete, you can deliver inbox messages using Pushwoosh Customer Journey or the createMessage API method.
+Once integration is complete, you can deliver inbox messages using Pushwoosh Customer Journey or the Notify API method.

 In-app messages